 (NIDDK)

-The five supplements include orlistat (Xenical, Alli), phentermine-topiramate (Qsymia), naltrexone-bupropion (Contrave), liraglutide (Saxenda), and semaglutide (Wegovy).
-These supplements require a prescription along with strict monitoring by a physician.
-As with medications, these are not without possible side effects and health risks.
-All of these are encouraged to be taken in conjunction with a healthy diet and exercise routine.
+The five approved supplements include orlistat (Xenical, Alli), phentermine-topiramate (Qsymia), naltrexone-bupropion (Contrave), liraglutide (Saxenda), and semaglutide (Wegovy).
+These supplements require prescriptions along with strict physician monitoring.
+Like all medications, they carry potential side effects and health risks.
+All are recommended alongside healthy diet and exercise routines.

 5. Weight-loss medications are rarely prescribed to eligible patients

-Of a study completed on a total of 2,248,407 patients, only 29,964 (1.3%) filled at least 1 weight loss medication prescription.
-Because prescription medications are so limited in their use and require a prescription and strict monitoring by a physician, many consumers opt for an over-the-counter option that does not have research to back up its effects.
+In a study of 2,248,407 patients, only 29,964 (1.3%) filled at least one weight loss medication prescription.
+Because prescription medications are limited in use and require prescriptions plus strict physician monitoring, many consumers opt for over-the-counter alternatives that lack supporting research.

 6. 37.7% of Americans have a body mass index (BMI) ≥30 kg/m2, and 7.7% have a BMI ≥40 kg/m2

-A BMI ≥25 kg/m2 is considered overweight, while a BMI ≥30 kg/m2 is considered obese.
-This means that over 1/3 of the U.S. population is considered obese, an alarming number for many to see.
-Since this study was completed, numbers were estimated to continue to rise.
+A BMI ≥25 kg/m2 is considered overweight, while BMI ≥30 kg/m2 indicates obesity.
+This means over one-third of the U.S. population is considered obese—an alarming figure for many.
+Since this study’s completion, numbers were projected to continue rising.

 7. Obesity is more common among lower-income individuals, those with less education, and some ethnic/racial minorities

-This study shows the impact advertising for weight loss supplements can have on those who are of lesser education or lower-income trying to find a way to lose weight.
-Because health foods are higher in price than convenience options, it’s common to see lower-income populations reaching for supplements that are believed to support weight loss as an alternative to shifting their eating patterns.
+This study reveals the impact weight loss supplement advertising can have on those with lower education levels or income who are seeking ways to lose weight.
+Since healthy foods cost more than convenience options, lower-income populations commonly turn to supplements believed to support weight loss as an alternative to changing their eating patterns.

 8. In 2021, maintaining a healthy weight is the primary concern for 59% of women and 47% of men, with 51% wishing to reduce weight.

-A large percentage of both men and women have a high concern regarding their weight, making supplements a more likely option if they feel diet and exercise has not been successful for them.
-The higher the priority for weight loss, the higher likelihood of reaching for a quick fix to help boost or kickstart their progress.
+A substantial percentage of both men and women express high concern regarding their weight, making supplements more appealing when diet and exercise feel unsuccessful.
+The higher the priority for weight loss, the greater the likelihood of seeking a quick fix to boost or jumpstart progress.

 9. According to a recent survey, 71% of Americans gained weight during the pandemic.

-With the pandemic still lingering not too far in the rearview, some of the habits Americans have developed during this time continue.
-Because of the stress and fear inflicted during this time, a lot of people looked to food for comfort and ditched the crowded gyms, thus resulting in a steady increase in weight for many.
-Now that things are starting to slowly return to normal, the desire to drop the pandemic weight rises, leaving room for supplement companies to market to this population.
+With the pandemic’s effects still lingering, many habits Americans developed during this period persist.
+Due to stress and fear during this time, many people turned to food for comfort while avoiding crowded gyms, resulting in steady weight gain.
+As life gradually returns to normal, the desire to lose pandemic weight intensifies, creating opportunities for supplement companies to target this population.

 10. A 2019 study found that 1,000 participants, ages 25 and under, experienced health issues linked to dietary supplements for weight loss between 2004 and 2015.

-According to a study published in the Journal of Adolescent Health, a large portion of younger participants had adverse effects from taking dietary supplements.
-Of those 1,000 participants, 166 were hospitalized and 22 died.
-This study shows to major health risks some of these supplements can have on consumers, specifically those who are younger and more impressionable.
+According to a study published in the Journal of Adolescent Health, a significant portion of younger participants experienced adverse effects from dietary supplements.
+Of those 1,000 participants, 166 required hospitalization and 22 died.
+This study demonstrates the major health risks some supplements pose to consumers, particularly younger and more impressionable individuals.

 Want to learn more about the supplement industry?
 Here are 18 supplement industry statistics that are very interesting.